-During a mold inspection, a visible inspection is conducted of the premises by a Certified Mold Inspector – both the interior and exterior – to identify signs of visible mold growth as well as conditions that are ideal for mold growth such as cool, damp, and dark areas.
+During a mold inspection, a visible inspection of the premises is conducted by a Certified Mold Inspector – both the interior and exterior – to identify signs of visible mold growth.
+The inspector also identifies conditions that are ideal for mold growth such as cool, damp, and dark areas.

 Special attention is paid to the following areas where mold growth is most common: